Click on arrows to show pull-down menus:

 Lacewings (Hemerobiiformia suborder)

 These are photos of Green and Brown Lacewings.
-Apparently some Green Lacewing species larvae are what Eisner (2003) calls "trash carriers," using plucked plant leaf trichomes to hide themselves from predators (usually True Bugs).
-On the other hand, some Brown Lacewing (Hemerobiidae family) species larvae earn the name "trash bugs" by carrying miscellaneous debris on their backs, according to the University of Florida/State of Florida and the University of Kentucky's Critter Files Brown Lacewing section.
-This sounds a familiar note for this website in general: the discovery of greater behavioral variation within families than across them.
+Apparently some Green Lacewing species larvae are what Eisner (2003) calls "trash carriers", using plucked plant leaf trichomes to hide themselves from predators (usually True Bugs).
+Brown lacewing do not do this.

 Green Lacewings (Chrysopidae family)